interwebology/kubernetes_api_tester/README.md

 This script tries to return pods because just returning nodes doesn't account for the API's escalation failures which we have seen issues with both in the wild with kube-apiserver.

-Checking pods covers the two different ways I have seen the API fail.
+Checking pods with 'get pods' covers the two different ways I have seen the API fail.
+Getting pods resources will test the auth function of the service as well as timeouts / etc.

 ### How to run